All Episodes

 But you're right about one thing.

-Look, and this is all predicated.
+Look, this is all predicated.

-Uh, it might be a little more complicated.
+It might be a little more complicated.

 People might not know what the Community Reinvestment Act is.

-Just a quick reminder, it is the government forcing banks and financial institutions and lending institutions to lower their lending standards based on the premise or predicated on the premise that every American has, quote, a right to a home.
+It is the government forcing banks and financial institutions and lending institutions to lower their lending standards based on the premise or predicated on the premise that every American has, quote, a right to a home.

-Well, the problem is is that people bought homes and they could not afford to pay them back.
+Well, the problem is, is that people bought homes and they could not afford to pay them back.

 It created a financial crisis in part.